aregtech/areg-sdk/docs/DEVELOP.md

 ```
 If there is no `isRemote` attribute or it is set `false` (`isRemote="false"`) then the service interface is _Local_ and it is used for multithreading communication.
 The _Local_ services are not visible and are not accessible outside of the process.
 If `isRemote` attribute is set `true` like in the example (`isRemote="true"`), the service that provides the interface is _Public_ and the API can be accessed from any note of the network.
 Protect sensitive data with _Local_ services.

-> 💡 If the API of the _Local_ service interface is called outside of the process, the system ignores the call and returns error message to the calling clinet component.
-Only _Public_ interfaces are accessed for _IPC_ and cann be called from any client software component in the netwrok.
+> 💡 If the API of the _Local_ service interface is called outside of the process, the system ignores the call and returns error message to the calling client component.
+Only _Public_ interfaces are accessed for _IPC_ and can be called from any client software component in the network.

 ### Data types

 Every service interface can have specific data types.
 When a new data type is defined, it can be used to declare any variables, service data (attributes) and parameters of methods.
 New data types are listed in the section `<DataTypeList> ... </DataTypeList>`.
 All data types are streamable objects.
 It is possible to import a common data type in the service interface.
-The importa is done by including header file and by specifying the name of the type, structure or class.
+The import is done by including header file and by specifying the name of the type, structure or class.
 Each imported type must be streamable, i.e. there should be `operator >>`or `operator <<` declared and implemented for the type, to serialize data in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
 You'll get compilation error if the imported type does not have operators.

 #### Structures